 “Are you two okay?”

-Apone turned to Frost.
+Apone turned to Crowe.
 “Can we get this thing moving again?”

-Frost shook his head.
+The mechanic shook his head, one arm wrapped gently around his ribs.
 “Sounded like we blew the transaxle on the way out.
-This baby’s staying here, Sarge.”
+This hunk’s staying here, Sarge.”

 “Alright, then we head out on foot and they’ll have to pick us up.”